Top 10 essentials for self-sufficient camping

 Your food must be protected from predators and the elements:

-- Organize by meal type rather than by ingredient
+- Organizing by meal type rather than by ingredient

-Advanced technique: Prepare your meals daily in individual bags containing everything you need for the day.
+Advanced technique: Prepare your meals daily in individual bags containing everything needed for the day.
 This method eliminates waste and simplifies ration management.

 Fatal mistake: underestimating animals' sense of smell.
-A wolf or a wild boar can smell your food from miles away; a simple plastic bag isn't enough.
+A wolf or a wild boar can smell your food from miles away; a simple plastic bag is not enough.

 An effective medical kit contains what you know how to use:

-- Equipment for the treatment of common wounds and trauma
+- Equipment for treating common wounds and injuries

-Advanced technique: Create a three-tiered triage system: immediate kit (on your person), standard kit (accessible), and advanced kit (in the camp).
-This pyramid-like organization optimizes access based on urgency.
+Advanced technique: create a three-tiered triage system: immediate kit (on your person), standard kit (accessible), and advanced kit (in the camp).
+This pyramidal organization optimizes access according to urgency.

-Never depend on a single method for orientation:
+Never rely on a single method for orientation:

 - GPS with spare batteries